Free schools are independent, state-funded schools.

 The free schools programme provides teachers, parents, charities and community groups with the opportunity to set up new, independent, state-funded schools that raise educational standards.

-As of April 2013, 81 free schools have opened across England, and 100 more aim to open in September 2013.
+Over 250 free schools are now open in every region of England, with more than 100 due to open from September 2015 onwards.
 Many have been set up by local parents, community groups or teachers.

 How can I get involved?